Michelle-Lohwt/Frivilege/README.md

 This command creates the generated files that parse each Record from Firestore into a schema object.

-To compile this application successfully, you should run it on Visual Studio Code and ensure that the required Dart extensions are being downloaded based on the pop up message.
+To compile this application successfully, you should run it on Visual Studio Code and ensure that the required Dart extensions are being downloaded based on the pop up message shown.
 ### Getting started continued:

 This project is a starting point for a Flutter application.